Engbenjamin/Process_Document_Final_Draft/README.md

 Take the CSS 142/143 C++ track of classes instead of CSS 132/133 when fulfilling your degree's programming requirements.

+#### MATLAB
-#### MATLAB is used in engineering simulation.
+This is used in engineering simulation.
 Simulink provides graphical modeling of complex electronic systems while specialized toolboxes within MATLAB can be used for power electronics, control systems, and antenna design.

-This tool is used for engineering simulation and graphical modeling of complex systems.

 Complete the "MATLAB Onramp" and "Simulink Onramp" courses via the MathWorks website to earn certifications you can display on your LinkedIn profile, and utilize the Power Systems Toolbox to simulate circuit behavior before moving to physical prototyping.